-Thus, unlike Stephen Bainbridge who also commented on Barzuza and Talley's article, I strongly support most of the normative conclusions of the authors, with one important exception: their enabling approach to the use of dual-class stock because "dual-class founders will internalize the loss."
-This idea seems to be in tension with the authors' general analytical framework.
-If corporate leaders can internalize the costs of choosing dual-class shares, then why would not they be able to internalize all other costs caused by their inferior long-term investment decisions midstream?
+Thus, unlike Stephen Bainbridge, who also commented on Barzuza and Talley's article, I strongly support most of the normative conclusions of the authors, with one important exception: their support of the use of dual-class stock because “dual-class founders will internalize the loss.”
+This enabling approach does not appear consistent with the authors’ general analytical framework.
+If corporate leaders can internalize the costs of choosing dual-class shares, then why would not they be able to internalize all other costs caused by inferior long-term investment decisions even during the term of the investment?

-Moreover, founders with big ego and tendency not to listen to others are especially prone to over-confidence and optimism, which could lead to long-term biases.
-With perpetual lock on control, limited equity stake and no risk of removal, there will be no "institutional brake" on all forms of long-termist overinvestment by these founders.
-If anything, I believe that the analysis of Barzuza and Talley provides a strong justification for not insulating founders perpetually from shareholder intervention through the use of dual-class stock.
+Moreover, founders, who frequently have large egos and may tend not to listen to others, are especially prone to overconfidence and optimism, which could lead to long-term biases.
+Having a perpetual lock on control and a limited equity stake, and facing no risk of removal, these founders are immune to any “institutional brake” on all forms of long-termist overinvestment.
+If anything, I posit that the analysis of Barzuza and Talley provides a strong justification for the use of dual-class stock in order to put an end to founders’ perpetual insulation from shareholder intervention.

 Long-Term Bias, Financial Incentives and Agency Costs